-According to Bill Wonders’ 1994 book, Alaska Highway Explorer: Place Names Along the Adventure Road, on April 3, 1946, the Canadian government “assumed responsibility for the main highway with Canada, from Mile 83 north of Forth St. John (B.C. maintaining the section to that point) to the Yukon/Alaska border (Mile 1190, and 114 miles/167 km of the Canadian sector of the Haines Cutoff road.”
+That day more than 70 years ago, the Canadian government “assumed responsibility for the main highway with Canada, from Mile 83 north of Forth St. John (B.C. maintaining the section to that point) to the Yukon/Alaska border (Mile 1190, and 114 miles/167 km of the Canadian sector of the Haines Cutoff road,” according to Bill Wonders’ 1994 book, Alaska Highway Explorer: Place Names Along the Adventure Road.

 “These were maintained by first by the Royal Canadian Engineers as the Northwest Highway System,” writes Wonders.
 “In 1948, the Alaska Highway was opened to the travelling public and since 1964 it has been maintained by the federal Department of Public Works.”

-The highway, which measured about 2,450 kilometres in length around the end of the 1940s, originally cost $140 million USD to build.
+The highway, which measured about 2,450 kilometres in length towards the end of the 1940s, originally cost $140 million USD to build.

 1967 ALASKA HIGHWAY STAMP